morgsimmons95/MultiStream/README.md

 ![](https://github.com/morgsimmons95/MultiStream/blob/main/MultiStream.PNG)

 Functionality is entirely GUI for use by operations groups.
 Stream information is added and configured in the Manage window and stored in the streams.json file.
+In-house streams omitted.

 ![](https://github.com/morgsimmons95/MultiStream/blob/main/MS%20Manage.PNG)